shoelace-style/localize/README.md

 # Shoelace: Localize

 This zero-dependency micro library does not aim to replicate a full-blown localization tool.
 For that, you should use something like [i18next](https://www.i18next.com/).
-What this library _does_ do is provide a lightweight, framework-agnostic mechanism for sharing and applying translations across one or more custom elements in a component library.
+What this library _does_ do is provide a lightweight, [Reactive Controller](https://lit.dev/docs/composition/controllers/) for sharing and applying translations across one or more custom elements in a component library.

-Included are methods for translating terms, dates, currencies, and numbers and a [Reactive Controller](https://lit.dev/docs/composition/controllers/) that can be used as a mixin in Lit and other supportive component authoring libraries.
+Reactive Controllers are supported by Lit 2 out of the box, but they're designed to be generic so other libraries can elect to support them either natively or through an adapter.
+If you're favorite custom element authoring library doesn't support Reactive Controllers yet, consider asking the maintainers to add support for them!

 ## Overview